farwazahid/Startup-Ecosystem-Report/README.md

 ## 🧠 Abstract

-The Pakistan Startup Ecosystem Report (PSER) 2024 was developed to provide evidence-based insights into Pakistan’s entrepreneurial landscape.
+The Startup Ecosystem Report (PSER) 2024 was developed to provide evidence-based insights into the entrepreneurial landscape.
 The project combined **survey data (140+ respondents)**, **in-depth interviews (67+ participants)**, and secondary research to assess the state of startups, investors, and entrepreneurial support organizations (ESOs).

 This report is published **every two years** and is considered a **flagship research product** of Pakistan’s startup ecosystem.
 It is **widely referenced nationally and internationally** by policymakers, investors, researchers, and ecosystem builders.
 Stakeholders across the region look forward to each edition as a reliable evidence-based reference.